-We’ve been using the iPhone 5 since launch and we’ve used every single iOS update Apple released for the device.
-The experience was mostly good, but performance started dragging in the latter stages of its life.
+We used the iPhone 5 for many years and we used every single iOS update Apple released for the device.
+Our experience was mostly good, but performance started dragging in the latter stages of the device’s life.

-We’ve had a pretty good run on iOS 10, but our iPhone 5 hasn’t been immune to problems.
-It can be laggy and, at this point, extremely frustrating to use as a daily driver.
+We had a pretty good run on iOS 10, but our iPhone 5 wasn’t immune to problems.
+It was laggy and, towards the end, extremely frustrating to use as a daily driver.

 There’s no way to go back to an older version of iOS and there’s no way to upgrade to a newer version of iOS.
 You’re stuck with the performance you get.

 If the iPhone 5 you’re looking to buy has a clean install, you might get good mileage out of it at first.
-However, over time, your experience will probably start to deteriorate as you accumulate more photos, apps, and other data.
-We’ve seen this happen first hand on our device.
+However, over time, your experience will almost certainly start to deteriorate as you accumulate more photos, apps, and other data.

-Wiping the phone and restoring from a backup will always be there as a nuclear option if the phone becomes too unusable, but it’s a huge, time-consuming pain.
-Especially if you have to do it over and over and over again.
+Wiping the phone and restoring from a backup will always be there as a nuclear option if the phone becomes unusable, but it’s a huge, time-consuming pain.
+This is especially true if you have to do it over, and over, and over again.